simonsedge/computer-science/README.md

 7. Binary (0/1)
    - a system for counting like the base10 system when counting on my fingers
-   - so binary is just a base2 system where each possible bit value in a pack is multiplied by the correspondent bit placement value in the pack (01111011 = 0x128 + 1*64 + ... + 1x2 + 1x1)
+   - so binary is just a base2 system where each possible bit value in a pack is multiplied by the correspondent bit placement value in the pack (01111011 = 0x128 + 1*64 + ... + 1x2 + 1x1). or in other words every bit represents a power of 2 (2^0, 2^1, ...) in which a 1 includes a power and a 0 doesnt include the power
    - base-2 numeral system that uses only two digits, 0 and 1. it is the fundamental language of computers, with all data processed as combinations of binary digits (bits).

-8. Hexadecimal
+8. Hexadecimal (0x...)
-   - a system for counting like binary but more human appropriate since we're not digital calculators to read binary
+   - a system for counting like binary but more human readable since we're not digital calculators to read binary
    - so hexadecimal is a base16 system of 01234565789abcdef (10 numbers and 6 letters)
    - a base-16 numeral system using 16 symbols: 0-9 and A-F. It is often used in computing to represent binary data in a more compact and readable form.

 9. Nibble
-   - 4bit group
+   - a group of 4 binary bits that through hexadecimal can take any value from 0-15 with 0-9 + a-f (so basically corresponding to 1 singular dexadecimal)
    - A nibble is a group of four bits, or half of a byte (which is 8 bits).
 It can represent a single hexadecimal digit.

 10. Machine code